-(a) The office of city manager is established as the administrative head of the city government.
+(a) The office of city manager is established as the chief administrative officer of the city government.
 The city manager is responsible to the mayor and council for the proper administration of all city business.
 The city manager will assist the mayor and council in the development of city policies, and carry out policies established by ordinances and resolutions.